Medically reviewed by

 The study included 89 Spanish men aged 18 to 65 with moderate to severe OSA.
 The men were either overweight or obese and were receiving CPAP therapy.
 The participants were encouraged to make the following lifestyle modifications:

-In 15% of the healthy group, sleep apnea was cured, and 45% no longer needed their CPAP machines.
+In 15 percent of the healthy group, sleep apnea was cured, and 45 percent no longer needed their CPAP machines

-Individuals in the healthy group lost about 7 percent in body weight, 19 percent in fat mass, and 26 percent in visceral adipose tissue six months after the intervention.
-They also had lower blood pressure which lowered their risk of dying from stroke by 40 percent and heart disease by 30 percent.
+Six months after the intervention, individuals in the healthy group lost about 7 percent in body weight, 19 percent in fat mass, and 26 percent in visceral adipose tissue.
+They also had lower blood pressure, lowering their risk of dying from stroke by 40 percent and heart disease by 30 percent

 These findings suggest that you can improve sleep apnea with exercise and healthy dietary and lifestyle changes without losing much weight.